osmanpontes/x-enum/README.md

 ## Note

 I've used it more than a year in production and it helped me a lot.
-I wish Xenum can be a good lib to you.
+I wish XEnum can be a good lib to you.

 ## License
 MIT